Academics at Prescott College

 Mark's other projects focus on the intersection of morphology, development, evolution, behavior, and ecology.
 He is currently investigating the relationship between various skeletal features of herons (based on measurements of museum specimens) and correlating these with the development of prehensility in nestlings.
 Basically, smaller species (such as the Green Heron) tend to accelerate the development of the grasping reflex but then exhibit this behavioral ability to a high degree throughout their adult lives by foraging mainly by perching on branches, roots, or reeds.
 Larger species (such as the Great Blue Heron) delay development of the grasping reflex and then develop more specialized limbs for walking on flat substrates.
 In another project, in collaboration, he is studying how various non-feathered structures on a bird's head (casque, wattles, knob, etc.) affect aerodynamics, with a potentially greater cost the smaller the size of the bird.

 In addition, Mark is interested in exploring dynamic ways of thinking about understanding the origin, diversity, constraints, and evolution of biological form.
 This has led him to research key figures in the history and philosophy of the biological sciences (see Riegner, 2013).
 He also continues field research on the ecology of wading birds (see Clark, Fleishman and Riegner, 2015), as well as morphological studies of this group.
-Based on a literature review and recent (2017) field experience in the Brazilian Pantanal, he is also studying the "morphodynamic convergence" between people and parrots, and has identified some previously reported and some new parallels in behavior, development, phylogeny, and even morphology between the two groups.
+Based on a literature review and recent (2017) field experience in the Brazilian Pantanal, he is also studying the "morphodynamic convergence" between primates and parrots, and has identified some previously reported and some new parallels in behavior, development, phylogeny, and even morphology between the two groups.

 Courses Mark currently teaches, on a rotating basis, at Prescott College: